Trudeau mulls invoking emergency powers to quell protests

 OTTAWA, Ontario (AP) — Canadian Prime Minister Justin Trudeau’s government weighed whether to invoke emergency powers Monday to quell the protests by demonstrators who have paralyzed Ottawa and blocked border crossings in anger over the country’s COVID-19 restrictions.

-The prime minister met virtually with the leaders of Canada’s provinces and planned to address the nation late in the afternoon.
+The prime minister met virtually with the leaders of Canada’s provinces during the day and planned to address the nation Monday night.

 “This is the biggest, greatest, most severe test Trudeau has faced,” said Wesley Wark, a University of Ottawa professor and national security expert.